“In the midst of winter, I find within me the invisible summer.” – Tolstoy

 Napoléon (France, 1927)

 A classic of the silent film era, French director Abel Gance's Napoléon has gone through many permutations since its blockbuster release in 1927.
 Originally nine hours (!) long, the sprawling biopic of the early years of the great Napoléon Bonaparte (1769-1821) was distributed worldwide in a number of cuts ranging from seven hours to two.
 It now clocks in at 5.5 in a tremendous restoration by film historian Kevin Brownlow and the British Film Institute National Archive.
 The BFI Blu-ray package is exhaustive: three discs in a foldout case with a 60-page book (now reduced to 32 in the second edition), and extras including an hour-long documentary on Napoléon that Brownlow made in 1968, 45 minutes with composer Carl Davis, whose score is here remixed in 7.1 stereo, a restoration featurette and a stills gallery, and individual screen presentations of Gance's famous triptych montage that ends the picture.
-Worth mentioning: This is not an all-region Blu-ray set, so it won't play on regular North American players; the discs are code Region B for Europe (an all-region player is your best bet, if you don't already have one).
+Worth mentioning: This is not an all-region Blu-ray set, so it won't play on regular North American players; the discs are code Region B for Europe (an all-region player is your best bet).

 J'accuse (France, 1938)